Margery Kempe: Spiritual autobiography

 Nearly everything that is known of Kempe's life comes from her spiritual autobiography known as the Book.
 In the early 1430s, despite her illiteracy, Kempe decided to record her spiritual life.
-In the preface to the book, she describes how she employed as a scribe an Englishman who had lived in Germany, but he died before the work was completed and what he had written was unintelligible to others.
+In the preface to the book, she describes how she employed an Englishman as a scribe.
+He had lived in Germany, but he died before the work was completed and what he had written was unintelligible to others.
 This may possibly have been John Kempe, her eldest son.
-She then persuaded a local priest, who may have been her confessor Robert Springold, to begin rewriting on 23 July 1436, and on 28 April 1438 he started work on an additional section covering the years 1431–4.
+She then persuaded a local priest, who may have been her confessor Robert Springold, to begin rewriting on 23 July 1436.
+On 28 April 1438, he started work on an additional section covering the years 1431–4.

 The narrative of Kempe's Book begins with the difficult birth of her first child.
-After describing the demonic torment and Christic apparition that followed, Kempe undertook two domestic businesses: a brewery and a grain mill (both common home-based businesses for medieval women).
+After describing the demonic torment and Christic apparition that followed, Kempe undertook two domestic businesses: a brewery and a grain mill, both common home-based businesses for medieval women.
 Both failed after a short period of time.
 Although she tried to be more devout, she was tempted by sexual pleasures and social jealousy for some years.
 Eventually turning away from her worldly work, Kempe dedicated herself completely to the spiritual calling that she felt her earlier vision required.

-Striving to live a life of commitment to God, Kempe in the summer of 1413 negotiated a chaste marriage with her husband.
-Although Chapter 15 of The Book of Margery Kempe describes her decision to lead a celibate life, Chapter 21 mentions that she is pregnant once again.
+In the summer of 1413, striving to live a life of commitment to God, Kempe negotiated a chaste marriage with her husband.
+Although chapter 15 of The Book of Margery Kempe describes her decision to lead a celibate life, chapter 21 mentions that she is pregnant once again.
 It has been speculated that Kempe gives birth to a child, her last, during her pilgrimage; she later relates that she brought a child with her when she returned to England.
 It is unclear whether the child was conceived before the Kempes began their celibacy, or in a momentary lapse after it.